okamitk/Mines/README.md

-# Python-Training
+# Mines and Treasures
 This is a repository to archive tests and little one-file projects.

-Mines - A very simple command line MS Mines-like minigame where you try to find a treasure.
+mines.py - A very simple command line MS Mines-like minigame where you try to find a treasure.

 	Your search is on a 19x9 board, where only one block stores a treasure (O).
   	You can use <1-9><space><1-19> to choose a block (█) to dig.